 You can also try charging your vehicle using a Tesla Supercharger or Destination Charging location, all of which can be located through the map on your vehicle's touchscreen display.
-See Maps and Navigation on page 123 for more details.
-Additional third-party charging stations may also be available in your area to help you to pinpoint the issue.
+See Maps and Navigation on page 149 for more details.

 For more information on troubleshooting Mobile Connector or Wall Connector status lights, refer to the product's Owner's Manual at Charging & Adapter Product Guides.
-If using other external charging equipment, refer to the manufacturer's provided documentation for troubleshooting tips.

-For more information on charging, see Charging Instructions on page 159.
+For more information on charging, see Charging Instructions on page 164.

-Charge port door sensor fault Charge port may not operate as expected
+CP_a043 Charge port door sensor fault Charge port may not operate as expected